palantir/atlasdb/docs/source/configuration/leader_config.rst

+.. _leader-config:

 ====================
 Leader configuration
 ====================

-A minimal atlas configuration for the leader block will look like :
+A minimal AtlasDB configuration for the leader block will look like :

 .. code-block:: yaml